 We can cover an incredible amount of ground and service many clients whose properties are usually completely inaccessible due to a storm like Hurricane Michael.
 We proved constant updates of our whereabouts on our Facebook page here: https://www.facebook.com/Teamcomplete/

 The Federal Aviation Administration and Flight Restrictions

-Another concern post Michael is what is the status now and in the near future regarding airports and aviation in the area, both commercial, private and drone.
+Another concern post Hurricane Michael or any other catastrophe is what is the status now and in the near future regarding airports and aviation in the area, both commercial, private and drone.
 The Federal Aviation Administration (FAA) closely monitors the status and damage to any equipment that flies as well as the facilities that service them on the ground.
 People fail to realize that getting commercial flights resumed isn’t nearly as important as getting emergency flights in the air to deliver much needed aid.
 Enabling those flights to resume quickly is critical to support disaster relief efforts.

 When it comes to commercial airline flights it is critical that you check with your specific airline provider to see what your airport may be dealing with.
 You must remember that just because the airport is listed as “open” does not mean that the runway isn’t flooded.
 Or your local roadway to the airport could be flooded or damaged.
 And if your airport was initially affected during a storm you have to consider that everything from parking, checking in, getting through security and boarding will take longer than usual